mgajda/less-arbitrary/less-arbitrary.md

 Now we have a choice of manual generation of these data structures, which certainly introduces bias in testing, or abandoning property testing for real-life-sized projects.

+Another motivation is that more complex data structures like lambda terms require additional information for their generation.
+For example a list of free variables.
+That means that for generating complex structures we need to pass a state through the test case generator.
+It would be much more convenient to have an explicit state assigned to each generated type, so we may use type classes to generate nested data structures.

 # Complexity analysis